 Conservation through recreation.

-Jim Creek river restoration work.
 Located above La Jara Reservoir, Jim Creek contains one of Colorado’s conservation populations of the Rio Grande cutthroat trout.
 Over the past decades, Jim Creek and other streams in the watershed have been severely overgrazed by cattle, resulting in poor stream health conditions.
-With several other conservation partners, Running Rivers is investing in the future of Jim Creek through stream restoration projects.
+With several other conservation partners including Trout Unlimited and Colorado Parks and Wildlife, Running Rivers is investing in the future of Jim Creek through stream restoration projects.
 Click here for more info about the Jim Creek River Restoration Project.

 San Luis Valley High Mountain Lake Characterization Project.
 Many of the high mountain lakes are located at the ends of very long trails at the tops of extremely remote watersheds.
 For many years, these lakes have been stocked with Rio Grande cutthroat trout by airplane by our conservation partner, Colorado Parks and Wildlife.
 Due to the remote nature of these lakes and the streams that drain them, the efficacy of this stocking has not been adequately evaluated.

-In 2018, with funds raised through the Middle Creek Flyathlon and augmented by proceeds from The Rare Fish Rare Beer Project‘s Trucha Grande, Running Rivers partnered with Colorado Parks and Wildlife to hire two interns whose job was to characterize the health of the fisheries in many of these high mountain lakes and streams.
+With funds raised through the Middle Creek Flyathlon and augmented by a grant from the San Luis Valley Conservation and Connection Initiative and proceeds from The Rare Fish Rare Beer Project‘s Trucha Grande, Running Rivers partnered with Colorado Parks and Wildlife to hire two interns whose job was to characterize the health of the fisheries in many of these high mountain lakes and streams.
 Tough job, right?
 Seriously though, the data collected during this effort is helping to inform Colorado Parks and Wildlife's future stocking and lake reclamation efforts for the benefit of Rio Grande cutthroat trout conservation.
 We funded this project again in 2019, 2020, and 2021, so we now have information on more than 50 high mountain lake Rio Grande cutthroat trout populations.
-For more information on Year 1 of this project, click here for CPW's 2018 report.
+For more information on the results of this project, you can read through Colorado Parks and Wildlife's 2018, 2019 and 2021 reports on the project.

 Indian Creek trail work.
 In a partnership with Volunteers for Outdoor Colorado and funded in part with money raised in the 2015 Middle Creek Flyathlon, volunteers (including several flyathletes and Running Rivers board members) rebuilt sections of the Indian Creek trail, which provides a second route to access Rio Grande cutthroat trout fishing in the upper reaches of Middle Creek.